vinegarhq/vinegar/README.md

 [![Report Card    ][goreportcard_img]][goreportcard]
 [![Discord Server ][discord_img     ]][discord     ]

-## WARNING: DUE TO BYFRON ANTI-CHEAT, ROBLOX PLAYER CANNOT BE RUN UNDER WINE AT ALL UNDER VINEGAR OR ANY OTHER WRAPPER AT THIS TIME

 An open-source, minimal, configurable, fast bootstrapper for running Roblox on Linux.

 [workflow_img]: https://img.shields.io/github/actions/workflow/status/vinegarhq/vinegar/build.yml